kubeedge/kubeedge/docs/setup/kubeedge_install_keadm.md

 keadm by default can install Docker, Kubernetes and KubeEdge.
 It also provide flag by which specific versions can be set.

-1. Execute `keadm init`
+1. Execute `keadm init` : keadm needs super user rights (or root rights) to run successfully.

     Command flags
     The optional flags with this command are mentioned below

-    ```
+    ```shell
     keadm init --help

-    keadm init command bootstraps KubeEdge's cloud component.
+    keadm init command bootstraps KubeEdge cloud component.
 It checks if the pre-requisites are installed already, If not installed, this command will help in download, install and execute on the host.

     Usage:
       keadm init [flags]